element-hq/ems-docs/src/Frequently-Asked-Questions.md

 #### How do I add RSS integration to my matrix server?

 To create RSS integration in a room,  click on the `i` icon at the top right, accept the privacy policy, click `Add widgets, bridges & bots`, click `Add integrations`and select RSS Bot from the Bots list.
-Enter the RSS URL and click Subscribe.
+Enter the RSS URL and click `Subscribe`.

 Note that your server needs to have federation enabled for integrations to work.